2018-10-14 Change of Address News

 Resolution: We highly recommend that you do not make use of the Change of Address forwarding feature offered by the USPS.
 Instead, manually update your mailing address with each individual mailer.
 We understand that this is an inconvenient process, but it is the most reliable way to get your mail.
 We have seen many instances where, even when the Change of Address is working, mail does not get properly forwarded.

 Users with USPS Informed Delivery Service

 Another reported problem from our clients has been that their filed Change of Address somehow got canceled without their knowledge or consent.
 This happened to a small number of people.

 According to a client of ours, he subscribed to the USPS Informed Delivery service at his home.
 Once he filed his change of address, he subsequently received an email notice stating that his Informed Delivery service would be canceled since his mail would be redirected to a new address.
 The notice mentioned that he could login to reactivate his Informed Delivery if that's what he wanted.
 However, the notice was not clear on what would happen to his Change of Address request if he did so.

-Resolution: Our assumption is that by reactivating the Informed Delivery service, the Change of Address request will get canceled automatically.
-If you are subscribed to the USPS Informed Delivery, you cannot to use it once you have filed a Change of Address to forward mail to another address.
+Resolution: When you activate USPS Informed Delivery service, the Change of Address request will get canceled automatically.
+If you are subscribed to the USPS Informed Delivery, you cannot use it once you have filed a Change of Address when forwarding mail to another address.
 Therefore, if you do receive an email notice stating that your Informed Delivery Service is going to be canceled due to your Change of Address filing, please do not attempt to continue your Informed Delivery service any longer.